mdancho84/mdancho84.github.io/_posts/2022-03-15-the-data-science-career-path.md

 * What data science roles exist? (and which to steer clear of)
 * The career path for a data scientist (you start at $125,000)
 * The skills needed to get promoted to Senior and Lead Data Scientist (you start at $150,000)
-* Case Study 1: How to 2X your salary in 1-year
+* Case Study 1: How to 2X your salary in 1-year ($75,000 -> $150,000)
-* Case Study 2: How to make a splash (How one data scientist saved his company $5 Million per year annually)
+* Case Study 2: How to make a splash (How one data scientist saved his company $5,000,000 each year)

 # 1. What data science roles exist? (and which to steer clear of)